i-tu/Hasklig/README.md

 tools are widely used for font development today, and are part of most font editor applications.

+#### Building font instances from masters

+This repository only includes master weights of the fonts (effectively Extralight and Black).
+The shapes of the weights in between these extremities are calculated and saved by running the command `makeInstancesUFO` with the supplied `.designspace` files.
+The script `./buildInstances.sh`executes `makeInstancesUFO` for the italic and regular fonts.

 #### Building one font

 The key to building OTF or TTF fonts is `makeotf`, which is part of the AFDKO toolset.